A 28.5mm chrome barbell that offers plenty of features; our fitness expert uses this in his gym.

 The chrome may scratch and rust after several months.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether you’re trying to lose weight, get stronger, or achieve a lean, toned look, strength training is a key component of any workout routine.
 Strength training usually requires some type of equipment, however, and since most of us can’t fit bulky machines in our homes, handheld exercise tools are a practical option.
 If you’re serious about strength training, a barbell is a good choice.

 If you’re new to working out with a barbell, choosing the right one can be a challenge.
 You have to decide what barbell type, length, strength, and other features fit your exercise program, and it can get confusing.

 A barbell is a long steel bar that holds weighted metal plates that slide onto each end of the bar to total a desired weight.
 Collars hold the plates in place so they don’t fall off and cause injury.
 The surface of the bar has an engraved, textured pattern, called knurling, that helps you to maintain your grip while you lift the barbell.

 Barbells are typically used for heavy weight training.
 Common exercises done with a barbell include the deadlift, stiff-leg deadlift, bench press, overhead bench press, front squat, back squat, overhead squat, bent-over row, and push press.

 There are several advantages to working out with a barbell rather than dumbbells or other weight training equipment, including the following:

-Greater power: You’re able to generate more power with a barbell than you can with a dumbbell, so you can do more explosive exercises, such as power snatches.
+You’re able to generate more power with a barbell than you can with an adjustable dumbbell, so you can do more explosive exercises, such as power snatches.